-Recent work (2017 & 2018) includes a major, year-long consultancy at Leeds Arts University working on a radical re-design of their approach to assessing creative practices, a whole-institution curriculum review consultancy at the Hong Kong Academy for Performing Arts and leading the Annual Teaching & Learning seminar at the Lasalle College of the Arts in Singapore; a major benchmarking project and review of four European arts-based HE institutions; and, with Jo Richler, a management consultancy at Ballet West, Scotland and a year-long consultancy on enhancing the student experience at the Trinity Laban Conservatoire of Music and Drama.
+Recent work (2017 – 2019) includes a major, year-long consultancy at Leeds Arts University working on a radical re-design of their approach to assessing creative practices; a whole-institution curriculum review consultancy at the Hong Kong Academy for Performing Arts; leading the Annual Teaching & Learning seminar at the Lasalle College of the Arts in Singapore; a major benchmarking project and review of four European arts-based HE institutions; and, with Jo Richler, a management consultancy at Ballet West, Scotland and a year-long consultancy on enhancing the student experience at the Trinity Laban Conservatoire of Music and Drama.

 Paul is in much demand as a consultant, facilitator and keynote speaker, motivating and enabling organisations, groups and individuals to recognise and capitalise on their own creativity in order to enhance their work and working practices.

 Paul’s blog is at stumblingwithconfidence.wordpress.com

 “Without Paul’s knowledge, expertise and experience we would not have been able to set up and implement this programme pioneering training.
 His creativity and imagination, along with his empathy, listening kills and patience, enabled us to establish a new and ground-breaking initiative that is already ‘making waves’, both through the Barbican and Guildhall, as well as the wider sector.
 He has a genuine understanding of Higher Education, curriculum development and its role and relevance to employability in the creative and cultural industries (as well as other sectors) that is second to none.
 I cannot recommend him as a specialist consultant highly enough!”
 (Sean Gregory, Director of Learning & Engagement, Barbican, London)